 Cauliflower with Plain Yogurt and Red Curry Paste

-Toss the cauliflower florets in the yogurt with the red curry paste, then add salt and pepper.
+First, toss the cauliflower florets in the yogurt with the red curry paste, then add salt and pepper.
 These take about 25 minutes total cook time.

 Adjust these recipes to suit your own tastes.
 As you can tell from these photos, I like a generous amount of char on my roasted vegetables.
-You may like more, or less.
+You may like more or less.
 Experiment to find the taste and texture that satisfies the picky palate you’re trying to please.